ejirocodes/ejirocodes/README.md

 ### You there? 🤷
 Oh, well!
 I love to call myself a JavaScript Developer with industry experience in building scalable and performant applications that runs on the web and your smartphone with cutting-edge technology.
-I author meaningful technical content, occasionally.
+I author meaningful technical content, regularly.

 ⚡️ **What I do**
 - 🛠 Frontend Developer at [Codekago Interactive](https://codekago.com/)